-342 Topics in the History of Science

-Treats variously the several branches of science, technology, medicine, and psychiatry, inter alia, and their interplay with social values, intellectual currents, cultural assumptions, and scientific pursuits.
+HIS 342 Topics in the History of Science Treats variously the several branches of science, technology, medicine, and psychiatry, inter alia, and their interplay with social values, intellectual currents, cultural assumptions, and scientific pursuits.
 Case studies will emphasize the relationship of the respective sciences with their cultural and intellectual life.

-350 African-American Historical Survey

-A study of the emergence of the African-American community including the African roots, the American system of slavery, slave resistance and the abolitionist movement, Civil War and Reconstruction, growth of the Jim Crow system, the Civil Rights movement, and the impact upon the family, church, and social structures of the community.
+HIS 350 African-American Historical Survey 3 A study of the emergence of the African-American community including the African roots, the American system of slavery, slave resistance and the abolitionist movement, Civil War and Reconstruction, growth of the Jim Crow system, the Civil Rights movement, and the impact upon the family, church, and social structures of the community.
+This course fulfills the Cultural Horizons core requirement.

-352 Russian History

-Religious, political, economic, and intellectual development of Russia from Kievan Russia to the present.
+HIS 352 Russian History 3 Religious, political, economic, and intellectual development of Russia from Kievan Russia to the present.
+This course fulfills the Cultural Horizons core requirement.